LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/11_input_management/index.md

 ## Implementing the InputManager Class

-Now tha we have our input management system complete, let's update our game to use it.
+Now tha we have our input management system complete, we will update our game to use it.
 We will do this in two steps:

 1. First, update the `Core` class to add the `InputManager` globally.
 2. Update the `Game1` class to use the global input manager from `Core`.